mbauer83/zio-http-authorization/README.md

   - `USER`  - intended for standard users.

 ### Permission
-A permission is again a form of tag, but this time associated with descriptive selector for a type of [Resource](#resource).
-It is also associated with [Users](#user) in a many-to-many fashion, and is usually used to describe actions that can be performed on a resource.
+A permission is again a form of tag, but this time representing a (kind of) action a user may be permitted to perform on a [Resource](#resource).
+It is also associated with [Users](#user) in a many-to-many fashion, but this time tupled with a descriptive [ResourceSelector](#resourceselector).
-[AuthorizationPolicies](#authorizationpolicy) may require a user to hold a certain permission for the resource in order to be authorized.
+Thus, an [AuthorizationPolicy](#authorizationpolicy) may require a user to hold a certain permission for the specific resource in order to be authorized.

 ### Resource
 A resource is a type of object that can be protected by [AuthorizationPolicies](#authorizationpolicy).
 It is usually a class that represents an aggregate-root in a domain model.
 In the bounded context of authorization, this library defines a resource via a trait that extends `Product with Serializable` and is generic in the type of its descriptor.
 The desriptor-type is constrained to be an instance of a [ResourceDescriptor](#resourcedescriptor).